 Do you have 3-5 hours per week average to devote to the ministry of serving on the Board?

-Are you aware of when the Board holds their monthly meeting and would you be able to regularly attend?
+Are you aware of when the Board holds their meeting and would you be able to regularly attend?

 Do you attend worship three or more times per month?
 Why is this important?